valeman/awesome-conformal-prediction/README.md

 # Awesome Conformal Prediction [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re) [![DOI](https://zenodo.org/badge/436989758.svg)](https://zenodo.org/badge/latestdoi/436989758)

-The most comprehensive professionally curated resource on Conformal Prediction including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries code in Python and R.
+The most comprehensive professionally curated resource on Conformal Prediction including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries code in Python and R. I have created this resource after completing my PhD in Machine Learning specialising in Conformal Prediction (supervised by creator of Conformal Prediction Prof. Vladimir Vovk).

+The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Predicion is available in the "Theses" section) I have decided to share them with global research and practitioner community.

+I am actively promoting Conformal Prediction (because it is well Awesome) on LinkedIn (https://www.linkedin.com/in/valeriy-m-704731236/) and Twitter (@predict_addict).

+Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Quantification is and how much it has to offer to solve most problems involving uncertainty.
+From niche area of research, I am humbled to see its explonential growth during the last 2-3 years.

-As cited in the best book on Machine Learning (aka the machine learning 'bible') [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.
+Awesome Conformal Prediction s cited in the best book on Machine Learning (aka the machine learning 'bible') [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.

 [![Star History Chart](https://api.star-history.com/svg?repos=valeman/awesome-conformal-prediction&type=Date)](https://star-history.com/#valeman/awesome-conformal-prediction&Date)